 FTDI USB drivers download section

-Use this older USB driver with CANUSB using custom PID FFA8:
+Use only this older FTDI USB driver with CANUSB using custom PID FFA8 (CANUSB made prior to February 2015:

 FTDI USB drivers (version 2.08.30)

 Note: since this is not signed, drivers will not install automatically in Windows Vista and Windows 7/8/10, let if fail when you connect it and then go to the device manager and choose to update drivers (right click on CANUSB).
 In Windows 8/10 you also need to read this post.
-Since Microsoft has dropped support for Windows XP we cannot guarantee that the FTDI drivers work properly.
+Since Microsoft has dropped support for Windows XP we cannot guarantee that the these old FTDI drivers work properly, you may need to update the PID.

 If you shall use the VCP driver (which is slower than D2XX) with CANUSB you may need to go to device manager and right click on properties on the “LAWICEL CANUSB” or “USB Serial Converter” (depending on which PID you have on the CANUSB, see above for more information) device in the USB group, then click advance tab and check the checkbox “Load VCP” and then save and exit (do this when CANUSB is connected), then unplug CANUSB and plug it in again, then it will load VCP drivers and a COMx port will be assigned to CANUSB.
 Picture below shows what to check/tick in yellow (using FTDI driver version 2.12.06).
 You may need to reboot PC for the Advanced folder to appear when you have installed (or updated) drivers.
 If you have other USB devices that uses FTDI, make sure you right click the correct one!

-Only use the 64bit DLL driver package if you intend to develop 64bit software, since the 32bit demos or application will not work with 64bit drivers, they only work with 32bit drivers (even on a 64bit Windows)!
+Note: Only use the 64bit DLL driver package if you intend to develop 64bit software, since the 32bit demos or application will not work with 64bit drivers, they only work with 32bit drivers (even on a 64bit Windows).
+We have noticed that the canusbdrv64.dll is not installed properly everytime, so if you miss the canusbdrv64 DLL, you can download it here separatly (after installing the 64bit driver package 2.0.2 above).

-If you use Windows XP, there are old drivers at the bottom of this page, however we do not support it any longer.
+If you use Windows XP or Vista, there are old drivers at the bottom of this page, however we (LAWICEL AB) do not support it any longer and 3rd party tool may require a newer FTDI USB driver.
 There are some issues with FTDI drivers and XP and it may not work on all PC’s.

-If you use Windows 8 and old PID FFA8, please read this post.
+If you use Windows 7, 8 or 10 and old PID FFA8, please read this post.
+We changed PID February 2015.

 The CANUSB ASCII manual is for those who will make the driver implementation on their own using FTDI VCP (Virtual COM port) or D2XX DLL directly.